linuxserver/docker-documentation/docs/misc/non-root.md

 Our images use s6 as a supervisor and that needs to be able to write its service files to `/run`; many applications expect to be able to write to their working directory, changing UIDs and GIDs requires writing to `/etc/passwd` & `/etc/group`, installing new packages requires writing to numerous locations, and mods need to be extracted to the container filesystem.
 In short, there are some heavy limitations around operation of our images with a non-root user:

-* The PUID & PGID variables will not have any effect, the container will instead run applications with the UID & GID of the user you have specified
+* The PUID & PGID variables will not have any effect, the container will instead run applications with the UID & GID of the user you have specified via the `--user` parameter
 * You will need to manually manage the permissions of any mounted volumes or paths
 * Docker Mods will not be run
 * Custom Services will not be run